judeclark19/password-generator/README.md

 # Password Generator

 ## Description
-This JavaScript application builds a password that is random and secure.
-The application asks the user's choices of password length and whether to use uppercase letters, lowercase letters, numbers and/or special characters.
+This JavaScript application builds a random and secure password based on the user's choices of password length and whether to use uppercase letters, lowercase letters, numbers and/or special characters.

 * Deployed application: [judeclark.github.io/password-generator](https://judeclark19.github.io/password-generator/)